-Men with benign prostatic hyperplasia are often unable to completely empty their bladders, allowing urine to stagnate.
+Men with BPH or enlarged prostates are often unable to completely empty their bladders, allowing urine to stagnate.
 This increases risks of urinary tract infections and bladder stones.
 If the obstruction is persistent, pressure can build in the urinary tract and damage the kidneys.

 Some over-the-counter drugs, including antihistamines, can affect urine flow and bladder function, and cause a temporary blockage in men with BPH.

-What are the causes of an enlarged prostate?
+What are the causes of an enlarged prostate and BPH?